How Can You Check If Codes Have Been Recently Cleared?

 It's important to note that some vehicles may require the engine to be running for certain diagnostic functions, but for most checks, including code retrieval and readiness monitor status, having the ignition on is sufficient.

-Once connected, the scanner will automatically power on (if it’s connected directly to the OBD-II port) and begin communicating with the vehicle's systems.
+Once connected, the car scanner tool will automatically power on (if it’s connected directly to the OBD-II port) and begin communicating with the vehicle's systems.

 Step 2: Access Diagnostic Information